 Rosehips are seriously good for you as they contain 5 times more vitamin C than an orange!
 They also contain Vitamins A, D (the sunshine vitamins we very often lack in the winter months) and vitamin E, as well as antioxidants.

-Back when I was a child rosehip syrup was often doled out every morning to ward off colds as it does work and tastes good so children will willingly take it.
+Back when I was a child rosehip syrup was often doled out every morning in winter to ward off colds as it does work and tastes good so children will willingly take it.

 Rosehips are just one of the many wonderful wild fruits that are available in autumn in our hedgerows.
 For more of my fun foraging recipes check out my Foraging Section.